cometbft/cometbft/docs/app-dev/indexing-transactions.md

 ## Adding Events

 Applications are free to define which events to index.
-Tendermint does not expose functionality to define which events to index and which to ignore.
+CometBFT does not expose functionality to define which events to index and which to ignore.
 In your application's `DeliverTx` method, add the `Events` field with pairs of UTF-8 encoded strings (e.g. "transfer.sender": "Bob", "transfer.recipient":